What is Debt-to-Income Ratio?

 DTI requirements can vary from one lender to the next.
 The type of loan or credit you’re applying for may also make a difference.

 In general, a lower DTI means you have a better chance of being approved for a loan or line of credit.
 If your DTI doesn’t meet the lender’s requirements, you may not be approved.
-A higher DTI can also mean a higher interest rate and less favorable terms.
+Even if you are approved, a higher DTI can also mean a higher interest rate and less favorable terms.

 Does your debt-to-income ratio impact your credit score?

 Your DTI does not affect your credit score directly.
-However, these numbers are related.
+However, these numbers are somewhat related.

 What if your debt-to-income ratio is too high?